platformsh/platformsh-docs/docs/src/define-routes/redirects.md

    ```
    In this example, redirects from `/from` would use a `308` HTTP status code, but redirects from `/here` would default to `302`.

  * `expires`: optional, the duration the redirect is cached for.
-Defaults to the `expires` value defined directly under the `redirects` key, but at this level we can fine-tune the expiration of individual partial redirects:
+Defaults to the `expires` value defined directly under the `redirects` key, but at this level the expiration of individual partial redirects can be fine-tuned:

    ```yaml
    https://{default}/: